andreygetmanov/ars_electronica_parser/README.md

 Parses data from [Ars Electronica Archive](https://archive.aec.at/prix/) to a json file.

-The data contains info about artwork's name, authors, award, year of nomination, category, description, and also a link to it.
+The data contains info about artwork's name, authors, award, year of nomination, category, description, a list of links to artwork's photos, and also a link to the artwork itself.

 Just run `main.py` to use the parser.
 You can filter the required artworks by years, awards and nominations.